ldy1995/MDM-SIR/README.md

 # MDM-SIR (SIR-E3DTV)
-This is code of the iterative reconstruction method at the Section III-E in the [paper](https://doi.org/10.1109/TMI.2020.3001616)  [MDM-PCCT](https://github.com/ldy1995/MDM-PCCT)
+This is the code of the iterative reconstruction method at Section III-E in [paper](https://doi.org/10.1109/TMI.2020.3001616)  [MDM-PCCT](https://github.com/ldy1995/MDM-PCCT)

 ## Requirements
 * Linux Platform